-- Jallianwala Bagh Incident – The incident that fueled & filled every Indian with rage was the jallianwala Bagh massacre that occurred in 1919, April 13.
+- Jallianwala Bagh Incident – The incident that fueled & filled every Indian with rage was the Jallianwala Bagh massacre that occurred on 1919, April 13.
 The minimal faith in the British government was shattered.
 In this massacre, 379 people died & 1200 injured unarmed civilians were harmed by the orders of Brigadier-General Reginald Dyer

-- Khilafat agitation – The religious head of Muslims at that time was considered the sultan of turkey.
-In the first world war when the turkey was defeated by the Britishers, a committee was formed known as the Khilafat movement led by Maulana Mohammed Ali and Maulana Shaukat Ali, Maulana Azad, Hakim Ajmal Khan, and Hasrat Mohani.
-This movement acted in unity between Hindus & Muslims as the leaders of the khilafat movement joined the non-cooperation movement.
+- Khilafat Agitation – The religious head of Muslims at that time was considered the sultan of Turkey.
+In the first world war when Turkey was defeated by the Britishers, a committee was formed known as the Khilafat movement led by Maulana Mohammed Ali and Maulana Shaukat Ali, Maulana Azad, Hakim Ajmal Khan, and Hasrat Mohani.
+This movement acted in unity between Hindus & Muslims as the leaders of the Khilafat movement joined the non-cooperation movement.

 The non-cooperation movement was one of the largest movements in the freedom struggle.
 Despite all the efforts, it was a success & due to certain reasons, it was suspended.

 - In Uttar Pradesh in the year 1922 February, a violent group of peasants set fire to the police station & killed 22 policemen.

 - Non -cooperation movement was non-violent or peaceful but in some parts, the movement turned into violent outrage & protest.